home-assistant/home-assistant.io/source/_components/daikin.markdown

 ha_iot_class: "Local Polling"
 ---

 The `daikin` component integrates Daikin air conditioning systems into Home Assistant.

 ## {% linkable_title Supported hardware %}

-**Only** the european versions of Daikin ACs (models BRP069A41, 42, 43, 45).
+**Only** the European versions of Daikin AC (models BRP069A41, 42, 43, 45).

-Some models does not support setting of fan speed or fan swing mode.
+Some models do not support setting of fan speed or fan swing mode.

 Please note that some AC devices may report outside temperature only when they are turned on.